 Does this scenario describe your normal business meetings?
 How is it different?

-We would like to explore the idea that groups can leverage the skills of individuals across five key perspectives and create an environment in which each participant operates at his greatest level of contribution.
+We want to explore the idea that groups can leverage the skills of individuals across five key perspectives and create an environment in which each participant operates at his greatest level of contribution.
 We call this the alchemy of co-hosting, whereby the co-host, in conjunction with the participants, invokes a very different mindset and process for the team to function.

 The Challenge

 “Less than one-third of U.S. employees have been engaged in their jobs and workplaces [since 2000].
-According to Gallup Daily tracking, 32% of employees in the U.S. are engaged — meaning they are involved in, enthusiastic about and committed to their work and workplace.
+According to Gallup Daily tracking, 32% of employees in the U.S. are engaged — meaning they are involved in, enthusiastic about, and committed to their work and workplace.
 Worldwide, only 13% of employees working for an organization are engaged.” – Gallup

 The Approach